ModdingLinked/Viva-New-Vegas/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-informational.svg)](https://github.com/h5bp/html5-boilerplate/blob/master/LICENSE.txt)

-### A Comprehensive Fallout New Vegas Modding Guide
+### A Comprehensive Fallout New Vegas Modding Guide.

-Viva New Vegas is a comprehensive Fallout New Vegas modding guide for beginners and veterans alike.
-All instructions are written in great detail, with the more complex instructions having accompanying pictures.
-24/7 support is also available on the [Discord](https://discord.com/invite/viva-new-vegas-659108573485465620).
-It is fully modular and comes with pre-made conflict resolution and load order.
-All mods have been carefully picked out to avoid old, inefficient, or broken popular mods.
-This guide will provide you with the most stable experience possible, along with adding/reworking amazing content/mechanics.
+Viva New Vegas is a modding guide for Fallout New Vegas that will carefully walk you through how to install all the mods you will need for a perfectly stable, smooth and enjoyable experience.
+The guide is highly accessible for everyone, no matter your modding experience.
+It is still incredibly important that you read all the instructions very carefully, even if you believe you are experienced enough to skip them.
+There are many small instructions that are vital for your game to function, and could be easily missed if you aren't careful.
+Although you don't need any modding experience to use this guide, it is expected for you to be relatively experienced with operating a computer in general.